Lew Carpenter: Early years and family

 Carpenter was born to Verba Glen Carpenter and Edna Earl Pullam in Hayti, Missouri.
 He was raised in West Memphis, Arkansas, where he attended high school and played six-man football.
 In 1951, Lew married Ann Holt.
 The couple had four daughters; Cheryl, Cathy, Lisa and Rebecca.
 His brother, Preston Carpenter (1934 – 2011), married Jeanne Eytchison and the couple had three sons: Scott, Bruce, and Lewis Todd.

 College career

 While at the University of Arkansas (1949-1953), Carpenter starred at the halfback position for the Razorbacks.
 As a senior, he played in the Blue-Grey College All-Star Game.
 Carpenter also played wide receiver, tight end, and served as back-up quarterback during his college years.
 Carpenter received varsity letters in football, basketball, and baseball.
 He graduated with a Bachelor of Science degree in biology.
+Carpenter played for three different head coaches during his time at Arkansas.
+John Barnhill recruited him out of high school, but he retired from coach after the 1949 season.
+Otis Douglas took over in 1950, but he was an ineffective coach and was fired at the end of the 1952 season.
+In 1953, Bowden Wyatt became the head coach during Carpenter's senior season.
+Carpenter never won any championships in college, but his brother Preston helped the 1954 team win the Southwest Conference.

 Carpenter played baseball after his 1953 senior year in college in the minor (then class B) Carolina League, as a pitcher, with the Winston-Salem Cardinals.
 During this season he had a batting average of .286 under manager Jimmy Brown.
 Scouts for the NFL also offered him a contract and football beat baseball in this circumstance.